 The board of directors consists of 13 directors, two of whom are external directors.
-During fiscal 2007, the board of directors met on 14 occasions.
+During fiscal 2009, the board of directors met on 11 occasions.
 In order to ensure that the Company can respond quickly to changing business conditions, and to more clearly define management accountability, the term of office for directors is set at one year.

 The board of directors has two committees: the Compensation Committee and the Nomination Committee, whose activities are intended to improve corporate governance.
-The Compensation Committee proposes the remuneration to be paid to the Chairman & CEO and the President & COO to the board of directors for approval.
-The Nomination Committee selects candidates for directorships for submission to the annual shareholders' meeting, as well as candidates for CEO, which it submits to the board of directors for approval.
-Each of these committees is composed of members of the board of directors, excluding the Chairman & CEO and the President & COO.
+The Compensation Committee proposes the remuneration to be paid to the Chairman & CEO and the President at the board meeting for approval.
+The Nomination Committee selects candidates for directorships for submission at the annual shareholders' meeting, as well as candidates for CEO, which it submits at the board meeting for approval.
+Each of these committees is composed of members of the board of directors, excluding the Chairman & CEO and the President.